-Disability is also closely related to living in poverty.
-In Brazil, national research showed that the older adults with the lowest incomes have the highest levels of disability and have access to fewer medications, prostheses and ortheses (Lima-Costa et al., 2003).
+Disability is also closely related to poverty.
+In Brazil, national research showed that older persons at the lowest income levels have the highest levels of disability and have access to fewer medications, prostheses and ortheses (Lima-Costa and others, 2003).
 Similarly, inequalities in access to formal schooling during childhood increases the risk of dependency in old age.
-A longitudinal study carried out in Spain shows that people with no primary education (both sexes) were twice as likely to become dependent in old age (Otero et al., 2004).
+A longitudinal study carried out in Spain showed that people with no primary education (both sexes) were twice as likely to become dependent in old age (Otero and others, 2004).2